KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 After `checkqa` is finished running, tox will iterate through each Python/Django combination, creating an environment to test that combination.

-Tox environments created within the Pinax app directory `.tox` folder
+Tox environments created within the Pinax App directory `.tox` folder

 ![](pinax-release-tutorial/tox-folder.png)